mikedilger/mosaic-spec/docs/bootstrap.md

 ### Usage of servers and limits on their number

-*Maximums*: Users SHOULD list no more than 4 redundant servers of any kind, since more redundancy provides strongly dimishing benefit at a linearly increasing network traffic cost.
+*Maximums*: Users SHOULD list no more than 4 redundant servers of any kind, since more redundancy provides strongly diminishing benefit at a linearly increasing network traffic cost.
 Software MUST utilize the first four servers of the appropriate kind listed, and MAY tolerate additional servers but optionally MAY ignore additional servers.